 The Rosalinde and Arthur Gilbert Foundation Colloquium

-The monthly Rosalinde and Arthur Gilbert Foundation Colloquium on Israeli Law, Economy and Society provides an interdisciplinary space for presentation and discussion of academic papers, and a forum for developing research and teaching.
+The monthly Rosalinde and Arthur Gilbert Foundation Colloquium on Israel Studies provides an interdisciplinary space for presentation and discussion of academic papers, and a forum for developing research and teaching.

 - Prof. Yoram Peri, Abraham S. and Jack Kay Chair in Israel Studies, and Director of the Joseph and Alma Gildenhorn Institute for Israel Studies at the University of Maryland at College Park